josephrexme/griz/README.md

 For more column values, see the [demo](https://josephrexme.github.io/griz/).

 ### Todo
-- Add option for gutterless grids
+- Add offset options for columns
 - Implement CSS grids then flexbox as fallback

 ### Acknowledgements